LFPy/LFPykernels/examples/bioRxiv_2022.02.28.482256/README.md

     $ sbatch Fit_LIF_net.job

-Finally, if all above steps finalized, the figures etc. from the preprint was generated in the provided jupyter notebooks.
+Finally, if all above steps finished without errors, the figures etc. from the preprint was generated in the provided jupyter notebooks.
 A jupyter session can be invoked from the terminal issuing:

     jupyter-notebook
     # or